Home » Protein on a Fruit-Based Diet? Know How To Get Enough

 Kalantar-Zadeh et al., (2020)

-Our ancestors avoided excess protein by choosing meat high in fats while avoiding lean meat (read more here).
+Our recent ancestors avoided excess protein by choosing meat high in fats while avoiding lean meat (read more here).
 Human kidneys are not adapted to excrete the amount of urea that carnivores do!
-Not surprisingly, the kidneys of different dietary types (carnivores, omnivores, herbivores) are different in their urea permeability proportional to their natural meat intake (Liu et al., 2010).
+Not surprisingly, the kidneys of species with different dietary ecologies (carnivores, omnivores, herbivores) are also different in their urea permeability proportional to their natural meat intake (Liu et al., 2010).

-Too much protein is often the bigger problem than too little…
+Too much protein is often a bigger problem than too little…

 Why do carbs help maintain muscle mass?

-How can the relatively low amount of protein in a high-fruit diet be enough? the high amount of carbs in fruits helps maintain muscle mass and proteins in the body by enabling the recycling of amino acids!
+How can the relatively low amount of protein in a high-fruit diet be enough?
+Carbs from fruits help maintain muscle mass and protein in the body by enabling the recycling of amino acids!
 We must understand that proteins are not “burnt” like energetic nutrients (sugar and fat).
 Instead, proteins are broken down into amino acids and are recycled (and even stored) if needed, while excessive amino acids are transformed into the waste product urea, filtered by the kidneys, and excreted via urine.

 While amino acids potentially can be used as an energy source by the body, this is only a survival strategy: the body is only forced to use protein as an energy source when not enough primary fuels – sugars and fat – are available.
 As a consequence, we do not have to consume proteins in amounts as we do need energetic macronutrients, carbs, and fats!
 We still need to take in certain amounts of amino acids as building blocks, but we do not need nearly as much as most people believe we need – thanks to the re-using mechanisms.